Mikiqueen0/IOT-ESP32-Zebra/README.md

 # Traffic Light Control System with ESP32 and Camera Module

 ## Overview
 This project implements a traffic light control system using the **ESP32 microcontroller** and **camera module (ESP32-CAM)**.
 The system is designed to manage car and pedestrian traffic lights with a countdown mechanism, control a servo motor for a barrier, and detect vehicles and pedestrians using IR and ultrasonic sensors.
-Additionally, the ESP32-CAM is integrated to capture video or stream images, allowing real-time monitoring of the intersection.
+Additionally, the ESP32-CAM is integrated to capture image and upload to Firebase cloud storage

 ## Components Used
 ### For Traffic Light System: